 Due to its unique character and structure, bay sizes and structure were never uniform.
 This created an interesting and challenging task when trying to lay out “uniform” hotel rooms.
 Based on Hilton’s Design and Construction standards, we developed 47 different room types from suites to king rooms.
 Although it was a challenging review process, Hilton was happy to welcome to building to their DoubleTree brand.

-The new Doubletree by Hilton Hotel will include:
+The new Doubletree by Hilton Hotel includes:

 The building received state and federal historic tax credits, therefore any renovations needed to comply with the Secretary of Interior Standards.
 This process is monitored closely by the State Historic Preservation Office along with the National Parks Service because the building is located on the historic registrar.
 The building has some beautiful details in which the design team was left to work with.
 Marble-lined wainscot corridors and terrazzo flooring, heavy white oak trim from floor to ceiling and a pure white terra cotta façade.
 As the building was laid out as an office building, some of the corridor treatment became a challenge but left the historic character to continue to tell the story.